wp-staging/wp-staging/readme.txt

 == Description ==

 <h3>Backup, Staging, Cloning & Migration of WordPress Sites</h3>
 WP STAGING is a professional all in one <strong>backup, staging, and duplicator plugin</strong>.
-Create an exact copy and backup of your website in seconds!
+Unit and e2e tested on an enterprise level for all version of php 7.0 - 8.3.

+Instantly* create an exact backup and clone of your website, perfect for staging, development, or simply keeping your data safe. *Cloning and backup time depends on the size of your website.
 Perfect for staging, backup, or development purposes.
-(Cloning and backup time depends on the size of your website)

-This backup and staging tool creates a clone of your website into a subfolder or subdomain (Pro) of your main WordPress installation.
-The cloned site includes an entire copy of your database.
+With WP STAGING, you can easily clone your site to a subfolder or subdomain (Pro version), complete with a full database copy, ensuring a seamless transition and a reliable backup.
+All data stays on your server and will not be transferred to any third party!

+Our powerful backup tool is designed for speed and efficiency, making it one of the fastest backup and restore plugins available for WordPress.
+Even this free version allows you to restore a backup of your website in minutes if anything goes wrong.
+Experience peace of mind with WP STAGING.

-For pushing & migrating plugins and themes to the live site, creating a backup and upload a backup to cloud providers, check out [WP STAGING | PRO](https://wp-staging.com/backup-wordpress "WP STAGING - Backup & Cloning")
+For pushing & migrating a staging site to the production site and uploading a backup to cloud providers and for more premium features, check out [WP STAGING | PRO](https://wp-staging.com/backup-wordpress "WP STAGING - Backup & Cloning")

 WP STAGING runs all the time-consumptive operations for database and file cloning and backup operations in the background.
 This tool does <strong>automatically a search & replacement</strong> of all links and paths.